 A color-coded roof diagram visually identifies each facet by pitch.
 Different colors represent different pitch values, making it easy to see which sections are steeper or shallower at a glance.

 Take the suggested order quantity and multiply by the number of bundles per square for your chosen material.
 For standard 3-tab or architectural shingles, that is typically 3 bundles per square.
+For a full guide, see how to read a roof measurement report.

 Forward the PDF directly to: